MatthewDLudwig/NimiqWrapper/README.md

 		  - String
 		- `appName`
 		  - The name that is passed to all keyguard function calls by default and will be displayed in the "Return to ___ " message.
-		    - Each KeyguardHelper function can optionally define a different `appName` to be used for that specific function call, and the value set at initialization is only used if the function doesn't define a different one.
+		    - Each HubHelper function can optionally define a different `appName` to be used for that specific function call, and the value set at initialization is only used if the function doesn't define a different one.
 		  - Default value is "Nimiq Application"
 		  - String
         - `redirectBehavior`
 		  - An object that if defined will have the keyguard open via redirecting to the keyguard and then back to your application rather than by opening a popup.
-		    - This object will be used for all `requestXXXXX` functions in KeyguardHelper, but can be overridden for that specific call.
+		    - This object will be used for all `requestXXXXX` functions in HubHelper, but can be overridden for that specific call.
 		  - Default value is `null` meaning a popup will open with each keyguard call.
 		  - Object with the following parameters:
 		  	- `popup`